AN EARLY AMERICAN FARM

 Circumstantial evidence indicates a residence on the property by 1840 when a building assessment of $200 first appeared in county tax records.
 A John Mills whose name is listed in the 1840 U.S. Census for Fairfax County was the most likely occupant.

 Augustine Newton bought the entire tract in 1843 and a year later made an agreement to sell 66 plus acres to William Harvey.
 This is the parcel of land we know as Cherry Hill Farm today.
-William Harvey is believed to have been the owner of the property when the the present day farmhouse was built in 1845.
+William Harvey is believed to have been the owner of the property when the present-day farmhouse was built in 1845.

 THE BLAISDELL FAMILY

 Today Cherry Hill is furnished to reflect the times when the Blaisdell family lived at Cherry Hill.
 The Blaisdells arrived from Massachusetts in 1856 and raised their five children here between the years 1856 and 1868.
 William Blaisdell made numerous improvements to the property including a hand-hewn timber barn, corn crib, and necessary that still remain today.
 The hothouse, icehouse, smokehouse, and summer house buildings have long since disappeared.
 Blaisdell planted apple, pear, and peach orchards and grew a variety of fruits and vegetables that he sold at the Centre Market in Washington, D.C.